Sofie-Automation/sofie-core/packages/documentation/docs/user-guide/concepts-and-architecture.md

 The TSR then...

-- Resolves the timeline, using the [timeline-library](https://github.com/SuperFlyTV/supertimeline)
+- Resolves the timeline, using the [timeline-library](https://github.com/SuperFlyTV/supertimeline).
-- Calculates new target-states for each relevant point in time
+- Calculates new target-states for each relevant point in time.
-- Maps the target-state to each playout device
+- Maps the target-state to each playout device.
-- Compares the target-states for each device with the currently-tracked-state and..
-- Generates commands to send to each device to account for the change
+- Compares the target-states for each device with the currently-tracked-state and generates commands to send to each device to account for the change.
 - Puts the commands on the queue and sends them to the devices at the correct time.

 :::info